swansonk14/SyntheMol/docs/antibiotics.md

 ### Train models

 For each model type, we trained 10 models using 10-fold cross-validation on the training data.
-Each ensemble of 10 models took less than 90 minutes to train on a 16-CPU machine.
-Trained models are available in the `Models` subfolder of the Google Drive folder.
+Each ensemble of 10 models took less than 90 minutes to train on a 16-core CPU machine.

 TODO: figure out appropriate train and predict package imports